atk4/data/docs/conditions.rst

 	$contact->add($scope); // adding scope to model
 	$contact->scope()->and($conditionXYZ); // adding more conditions

 .. php:method::	create($scopeOrArray = null, $junction = Scope::AND);

 Creates a scope object from array.
 If scope is passed as first argument uses this as result::

-	// below will create 2 conditions and join them with AND
+	// below will create 2 conditions and join them as scope components with AND junction
 	$scope1 = Scope::create([
 		['name', 'like', 'ABC%'],
 		['country', 'US']